"NOTHING In the world could have prepared me for SEVERE DEPRESSION.”

 "I have read Kim’s latest book and would recommend it to all people who have a family member or friend with a mental illness.
 I found it both confronting and educational.
 Even though I have walked the walk with Kim, it taught me a lot about mental illness and the effects it has on people’s lives.
 Kim has been very honest in her writing, and I am sure this book will go on to be a very important educational tool for many people."

 Review from Dr Lisa Milner, Senior Lecturer, School of Arts and Social Sciences, Southern Cross University

 “Kim’s second memoir, ‘Girl Over the Edge’, provides a powerful and stirring insight into what it’s like to live – and succeed in life – with a mental illness.
 Kim’s battles to understand, and then work to overcome, bipolar disorder are an inspiration to us all.
 In a world where mental illness is still so frequently misunderstood, here is a dramatic, evocative and insightful work that everyone should read.”

-Girl Over the Edge
+Girl Over the EdgE

-To be published by impact press, paddington, Sydney
+published by impact press, Paddington, Sydney

 This is my story based on my life experience of mental illness in 2012-2017.
 This Memoir is written in the first person through an adult lens.
 The memoir is honest, raw and confronting and treads into territory not yet trodden in memoir writing.
 Prepare to be stripped bare, as I was, as I lived it and then wrote about my experiences of mental illness.
 I commend you for reading my memoir.
 Regards, Kim Hodges